Fyodor Dostoevsky: Personal life

-Previous relationships
+Extramarital affairs

-Before meeting and marrying his future wife in 1867, Dostoevsky had other relationships.
-Dostoevsky had his first known affair with Avdotya Panaeva, whom he met in Ivan Panaev's circle in the early 1840s.
+Dostoevsky was romantically involved with several women before his second marriage to Anna Snitkina in 1867.
+He had his first known affair with Avdotya Panaeva, whom he met in Ivan Panaev's circle in the early 1840s.
 He described her as educated, interested in literature, and a femme fatale.
 He admitted later that he was uncertain about their relationship.
 According to Anna Dostoevskaya's memoirs, Dostoevsky once asked his sister's sister-in-law, Yelena Ivanova, whether she would marry him, hoping to replace her mortally ill husband after he died, but she rejected his proposal.

 Dostoevsky and Polina Suslova had a short but intimate affair, which peaked in the winter of 1862–1863.
 Suslova's dalliance with a Spaniard in late spring and Dostoevsky's gambling addiction and age ended their relationship.
 He later described her in a letter to Nadezhda Suslova as a "great egoist.
 Her egoism and her vanity are colossal.
-She demands everything of other people, all the perfections, and does not pardon the slightest imperfection in the light of other qualities that one may possess", and later stated "I still love her, but I do not want to love her any more.
-She doesn't deserve this love ..."
-In 1858 Dostoevsky had a romance with comic actress Aleksandra Ivanovna Schubert.
+She demands everything of other people, all the perfections, and does not pardon the slightest imperfection in the light of other qualities that one may possess", and later stated, "I still love her, but I do not want to love her any more.
+She doesn't deserve this love [...]"

+In 1858, Dostoevsky had a romance with comic actress Aleksandra Ivanovna Schubert.
 Although she divorced Dostoevsky's friend Stepan Yanovsky, she would not live with him.
 Dostoevsky did not love her either, but they were probably good friends.
 She wrote that he "became very attracted to me".

-Through a worker in Epoch, Dostoevsky learned of the Russian-born Martha Brown (née Elizaveta Andreyevna Chlebnikova), who had had affairs with several westerners.
+Through a worker in Epoch, Dostoevsky learned of the Russian-born Martha Brown (née Elizaveta Andreyevna Chlebnikova), who had had affairs with several Westerners.
 Her relationship with Dostoevsky is known only through letters written between November 1864 and January 1865.

-In 1865 Dostoevsky met Anna Korvin-Krukovskaya.
+In 1865, Dostoevsky met Anna Korvin-Krukovskaya.
 Their relationship is not verified; Anna Dostoevskaya spoke of a good affair, but Korvin-Krukovskaya's sister, the mathematician Sofia Kovalevskaya, thought that Korvin-Krukovskaya had rejected him.